dbos-inc/dbos-demo-apps/yky-social/README.md

 * AWS\_ACCESS\_KEY
 * AWS\_SECRET\_ACCESS\_KEY

-By default, the backend will run on port 3000, but this can be changed with
+By default, the backend will run on port 3000, but this can be changed with the `-p` option or in the `operon-config.yaml` file.

 ### Build and Run Backend